Castor Oil for Boils: The Only Remedy You’ll Ever Need

 • Honey: Honey has antibacterial and anti-inflammatory properties.
 Apply a thin layer of honey to the boil with a bandage.

-• Onion Poultice: Onions contain natural anti-inflammatory and antimicrobial compounds.
+• Onion Poultice for boils: Onions contain natural anti-inflammatory and antimicrobial compounds.
 When applied as a poultice directly to the boil, onions can help reduce inflammation, draw out impurities, and combat the infection

-• Witch Hazel: Witch hazel’s astringent properties cleanse the affected area by removing impurities and bacteria, reducing the risk of infection.
+• Witch Hazel for Boils: Witch hazel’s astringent properties cleanse the affected area by removing impurities and bacteria, reducing the risk of infection.

-• Baking Soda: Baking soda’s anti-bacterial and anti-inflammatory properties are effective in healing boils.
+• Baking Soda for Boils: Baking soda’s anti-bacterial and anti-inflammatory properties are effective in healing boils.

 When to See a Doctor